Announcing FusionAuth 1.36

 A typical user scenario might go as follow:

-• A user, Alice, signs in to ExampleGame using ‘login with XBox’ and FusionAuth.
+• A user, Alice, signs in to ExampleGame using ‘login with Xbox’ and FusionAuth.
 A link event is sent.

 • Alice plays ExampleGame for months.

-• Alice sells her XBox and buys a PS5.
+• Alice sells her Xbox and buys a PS5.

 • Alice signs into ExampleGame with ‘login with PSN’.
 A link event is sent.

-• Alice notices that there is an XBox account associated with her FusionAuth account.
+• Alice notices that there is an Xbox account associated with her FusionAuth account.
 She unlinks the account from within the ExampleGame UX.
 An unlink event is sent.

 Documentation for this web hook is available here.